shashanksal/weather-forecast-widget/README.md

 One of the main challenges I ran into was Testing using Jest, Typescript, Redux all together.
 This lead me to spend a day more on a researching how to integrate all together.
 Due to project time constraints and other work comitments, I had to compromise on UI design, validations and Geolocation API.

 At the end of the day, the technologies implemented in this project are React, Typescript, Redux, Material-UI, and a significant amount of JavaScript/ Typescript, TSX, and styles.
 I chose to use the `create-react-app` boilerplate to minimize initial setup and invest more time in diving into weird technological rabbit holes.

+## TODOs
-In the next iteration I plan on integrating Geolocation API to be able to auto load location in the search box.
-Additionally, I plan to implement multi city search (Search and select one city in a list of similarly named cities, e.g. Newcastle, NSW, AU and Newcastle upon Tyne, UK)
+ * In the next iteration I plan on integrating Geolocation API to be able to auto load location in the search box.
+ * Additionally, I plan to implement multi city search (Search and select one city in a list of similarly named cities, e.g. Newcastle, NSW, AU and Newcastle upon Tyne, UK)